camber.nextflow

 Creates a job to run a given pipeline using the NextflowEngine

 .
-So when a job finishes, the output data will appear in the private stash jobs/<job_id>/outputs
+When a job finishes, by default the output data will appear in the private stash jobs/<job_id>/outputs

 .